MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 There are several options for upgrade:

 1. If you run upgrade on a single-server management group, you only need to run upgrade one time since all features are installed on a single server.
-The Operations Manager Upgrade wizard performs system prerequisite checks and provides resolution steps for any issues.
-Installation will not continue until you resolve all issues.
+The Operations Manager Upgrade wizard checks system prerequisites and provides resolution steps for any issues.
+Installation  won't continue until you resolve all issues.

-2. If you are upgrading a distributed management group, you must upgrade certain features before others.
+2. If you're upgrading a distributed management group, you must upgrade certain features before others.
 For example, you upgrade the management servers first, followed by the gateways, operations consoles, and then agents.
 Next, you can upgrade any remaining features, such as the web console, reporting and Audit Collection Services (ACS).
-You must also perform a number of pre-upgrade and post-upgrade tasks.
+You must also do a number of pre-upgrade and post-upgrade tasks.

-3. If you want to maintain your Operations Manager 2012 R2 environment you can install System Center 2016 - Operations Manager in parallel and upgrade your agents and multi-home between both management groups.
+3. If you want to maintain your Operations Manager 2012 R2 environment, you can install System Center 2016 - Operations Manager in parallel and upgrade your agents and multi-home between both management groups.

 #### High Level Overview of System Center 2016 Operations Manager Upgrade Steps for a Distributed Management Group